otac0n/otac0n.github.com/_posts/2012-11-21-range-header-i-choose-you.md

 **Comparison**

-Both of these have defaults for what the user is allowed to request (limited to 10), but the `Range` header style would automatically send back the count, without `$inlinecount` being specified.
-You would simply need to know where to look.
-The `Accept-Ranges` header signals that the `users` range is accepted for range requests and implies that a `Content-Ranes` may be present.
+Both of these have defaults for what the user is allowed to request (limited to 10), but the `Range` header style is allowed to send back the count, without `$inlinecount` being specified.
+The `Accept-Ranges` header signals that the `users` range is accepted and implies that a `Content-Ranges` may be present.
+This makes for good discoverability.

-Importantly, the response code for the `Range` header style is `200` (rather than `206` as you might expect) because the request was missing the `Range` header itself.  `Accept-Ranges` and `Content-Range` headers are still allowed in the response, keeping it semantically correct.
+Importantly, the response code for the `Range` header style is `200` (rather than `206` as you might expect) because the request did not include the `Range` header itself.  `Accept-Ranges` and `Content-Range` headers are still allowed in the response, keeping it semantically correct.

 The OData-style, in contrast, will not automatically include the count of the collection in the response.
 Even if this response were to include the count, unsolicited, there is still no easy way to discover how this data is sent.